acuminous/eslint-plugin-tech-radar/README.md

 1. Create a shared configuration similar to [this example](https://github.com/acuminous/eslint-plugin-tech-radar/tree/main/examples/eslint-config-acuminous-shared).
 Export the tech radar json file and eslint configuration from the module to make it easier to ignore specific dependencies in the repositories that use it.

-1. Include the shared configuration in your application's eslint rules, as per [this example](https://github.com/acuminous/eslint-plugin-tech-radar/tree/main/examples/application).
+1. Include the shared configuration in your application's eslint rules as per [this example](https://github.com/acuminous/eslint-plugin-tech-radar/tree/main/examples/application).

 ## Rules